 For the avoidance of doubt, staff needing Tier 2 training do not need to complete Tier 1 training first.
 Tier 2 training contains the Tier 1 material required.

-To access this training, you need to be in a trio with:
+To access this training, you need to be in a trio or group with at least one person in each of the following roles:

 There are 2 courses which are 3-hours long with 2 breaks, and are held on Microsoft Teams.